sophiakc/tipcalculator/README.md

 Submitted by: **Sophia Kecir Camper**

-Time spent: **1:30** hours spent in total
+Time spent: **2:30** hours spent in total

 ## User Stories

 The following **required** functionality is complete:
 * [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+[Time spent: 1:30]

 The following **optional** features are implemented:
 * [ ] Custom font
 * [ ] UI animations
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.
+[Time spent: 1:00, sources: http://stackoverflow.com/questions/259819/how-do-i-show-the-keyboard-by-default-in-uitextview, http://stackoverflow.com/questions/4130695/setting-a-uitextfield-into-editing-mode-programatically]

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: